reubenharry/haskell-docs/chapters/chapter1.md

 There's a lot in this code that is likely to be unclear if you haven't used Haskell before.
 Our strategy will be to focus on small simple pieces of the code, and build up to more complex ones, bit by bit.

+## How to run this program: GHCI

+...

 ## Immutability

-We'll start with the following lines from `Chapter1.hs`:
+We'll start our explanation with the following lines from `Chapter1.hs`:

 ```haskell
 outputLength :: Int